What is Big Wall and Aid Climbing?

 Due to their length, steepness and complexity, big walls present a multitude of mental and physical challenges which you are unlikely to encounter in other disciplines of climbing.
 Easier big walls, such as the Regular Northwest Face of Half Dome, are routinely climbed in a day by climbers with chalk bags instead of haul bags.
 Whereas obscure aid-intensive routes may take a highly experienced team over two weeks to complete.

-Big walls aren't that common – the most famous, and accessible, is El Capitan in Yosemite, although there are many more in remote locations such as Baffin Island and Patagonia.
+Big walls aren’t that common – the most famous, and accessible, is El Capitan in Yosemite, although there are many more in remote locations such as Baffin Island and Patagonia.
+Learn more about where big walls are in this article.

-The Big Wall Climbing System – Overview
+The Big Wall Climbing System

 Leading